Emancipation by Arms?

 Presentation

-Interrogating women's political violence amounts to focusing on a phenomenon almost exclusively declined in the masculine.
-Yet gender provides a heuristic tool for grasping what feminization does to political violence and its inscription in socio-political space.
-By crossing social, political and gendered dimensions, the collection S'émanciper par les armes? proposes interdisciplinary readings of armed struggle in the feminine and revisits the value systems in which political violence and women's violence are caught.
+Studying the political violence of women means focusing on a phenomenon that is almost exclusively male.
+Yet gender is a heuristic tool to apprehend the consequences of feminization for political violence and its place in the socio-political space.
+By combining social, political and gendered perspectives, this book proposes interdisciplinary readings of female armed struggle and revisits the value systems in which political violence and women’s violence are viewed.

-Caroline Guibet Lafaye is Director of Research at the CNRS (Centre Émile Durkheim, CNRS, University of Bordeaux).
-An Agrégée and Doctor of Philosophy from the University of Paris-I Panthéon-Sorbonne, she devotes her research in sociology and political philosophy to the analysis of representations and beliefs relating to social justice and radicalization processes.
-She currently coordinates a research program on armed struggles in Europe and the Middle East.
+Caroline Guibet Lafaye is a research supervisor at the Émile Durkheim Centre of the French National Centre for Scientific Research (CNRS) and University of Bordeaux.
+She is a qualified teacher with a philosophy doctorate from Université Paris I – Panthéon-Sorbonne.
+Her research in sociology and political philosophy centres on the analysis of representations and beliefs relating to social justice and radicalization processes.
+She is currently coordinating a research programme on armed struggle in Europe and the Middle East.

-Alexandra Frénod is a research engineer at CNRS (GEMASS, Paris Sorbonne, CNRS).
-She is involved in the production and data analysis of research projects focusing in particular on the perception of inequalities and the sense of justice on the one hand, and on the processes of political and religious radicalization on the other.
+Alexandra Frénod is an analytical engineer at the CNRS (GEMASS, Université Paris Sorbonne).
+She contributes to producing and analysing data from research projects notably concerning perceived inequalities and the sense of justice, on the one hand, and political and religious radicalization, on the other.

 222 pages